kevinlawler/kona/README.md

     ./k                      #./k_test for debug mode

 For Windows:
-Pretty much the same process, but you will need MinGW-w64 (Mingw-builds project package).
-To start up Kona from a native Widows "cmd", just type "k" when in the "kona" directory, as "./k" won't work.
+Pretty much the same process, but you will need MinGW-w64 (Mingw-builds project package), and you will need MSYS (or MSYS2) for bash.
+You can start up Kona from MSYS, or from a native Windows "cmd" session.
+In MSYS, type "./k" or just type "k" when in the "kona" directory.
+When in "cmd" just type "k" as "./k" won't work.
+You can also double-click on k.exe from Windows Explorer.

 **Input Issues**